MIND-NYSPI/xnat-cs-tutorial/tutorial_part3.md

   ]
 ```

-If we were planning on letting the output file name be set at run name by the program making the API query, we could also include in the input
+If we were planning on letting the output file name be set at run name by the program making the API query, we could also include the input

 ```
  {